kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 ## Setup

-The metric performance test uses the [metric-gen](../tools/metric-gen/main.go) app to **generate metrics**.
+The metric performance test uses the [metric-gen](../tools/metric-gen/main.go) app to generate metrics.
 The application is deployed as a deployment with multiple replicas to simulate increasing replicas.

-A kyma cluster installed from the main branch ([6bce47168452](https://github.com/kyma-project/kyma/tree/6bce47168452a87c78c636b4cfc65f3dc9592735)) is the **test environment**.
-The cluster is installed from the main branch as at the time of performing the performance test, the MetricPipeline is not released yet.
+As test environment, a Kyma cluster installed from the main branch ([6bce47168452](https://github.com/kyma-project/kyma/tree/6bce47168452a87c78c636b4cfc65f3dc9592735)).
+This was done because at the time of performing the performance test, the MetricPipeline is not released yet.
 The following steps are performed to set up the cluster:

 ```bash
 kyma deploy -s 6bce47168452 --value telemetry.operator.controllers.metrics.enabled=true